Siege of Ctesiphon (637): Prelude

-After a Muslim victory in the Battle of al-Qādisiyyah, the Caliph Umar ruled that it was time to conquer the Sassanid Empire's capital of Ctesiphon.
-He knew that as long as the Persians had kept control of their main city, they would have retained the possibility, sooner or later, of arranging a new counterattack.
-Umar then ordered Sa`d ibn Abī Waqqās, commander of Islamic leader in Iraq, to march on Ctesiphon.
+After a Muslim victory in the Battle of al-Qādisiyyah, the Caliph Umar ruled that it was time to conquer the Sasanian Empire's capital of Ctesiphon.
+He knew that as long as the Persians kept control of their main city, they would retain the possibility, sooner or later, of arranging a counterattack.
+Umar then ordered Sa`d ibn Abī Waqqās, commander of the Islamic forces in Iraq, to march on Ctesiphon.

 In December 636, Sa'd marched to Ctesiphon with a caliphate army of 15,000 soldiers.
-The Shahanshah Sassanid Yazdegerd III, fearing an invasion, acted quickly when he received news from his intelligence.
+The Sasanian Emperor Yazdegerd III, fearing an invasion, acted quickly when he received news from his intelligence.
 He then deployed detachments of troops in the city and along the road leading to Ctesiphon to slow the enemy advance and gain enough time to set up the necessary defenses.
-When Sa'd learned of the Sasanid detachments on the main road leading to Ctesiphon, he decided to increase the mobility of his army; thus, Sa'd divided the rest of his army into four bodies, under the command of 'Abd Allāh bin Muṭ'im, Shuraḥbīl bin al-Simṭ, Hashim ibn Utba and Khālid bin 'Urfuṭa.
-Sa'd himself positioned himself in the second body.
+When Sa'd learned of the Sasanian detachments on the main road leading to Ctesiphon, he decided to increase the mobility of his army; thus, Sa'd divided the rest of his army into four bodies, under the command of 'Abd Allāh bin Muṭ'im, Shuraḥbīl bin al-Simṭ, Hashim ibn Utba and Khālid bin 'Urfuṭa.
+Sa'd positioned himself in the second body.

 Zuhra ibn al-Hawiyya al-Tamimi assumed the guidance of the avant-garde, composed only of the cavalry, and received orders to move quickly against the main defensive positions of the enemy along the road to Ctesiphon.
-There he had arrangements to deal with many Sassanian detachments and, if his forces encountered any significant concentration of the Sasanian army, he had to wait until he was aided by the bulk of the Muslim army.
+There he had arrangements to deal with many Sasanian detachments and, if his forces encountered any significant concentration of the Sasanian army, he had to wait until he was aided by the bulk of the Muslim army.

-Zuhra's military body left in advance and occupied Najaf, where he expected the rest of the troops to reach him.
+Zuhra's military body left in advance and occupied Najaf, where he expected the rest of the troops to join him.
 Then he crossed the Euphrates and proceeded along the road to Ctesiphon.
 He waited in Burs, after the victorious Battle of Burs, at the right bank of the Euphrates, for the bulk of the Muslim troops to reach him.
-The next step was Babylon, on the opposite bank of the Euphrates, a fortified city where it was known there was a large concentration of Sassanian forces.
+The next step was Babylon, on the opposite bank of the Euphrates, a fortified city where it was known there was a large concentration of Sasanian forces.
 The Battle of Babylon was strategically important and the access key for Sawad, the territory between the Tigris and the Euphrates.